tauri-apps/cargo-mobile2/ginit-core/README.md

-# ginit (backend library)
+# `ginit-core`

-Note that it's not recommended to depend on this in an app; the main reason we expose this is for use in frontends.
+`ginit-core` doesn't know anything about plugins.
+It's intended to be used within plugins, and also to glue things together in frontends.